-The Commission seeks comment on whether the Commission should amend the Commentary to §3E1.1 (Acceptance of Responsibility) to change or clarify how a defendant's challenge to relevant conduct should be considered in determining whether a defendant has accepted responsibility for purposes of §3E1.1?
+1. The Commission seeks comment on whether the Commission should amend the Commentary to §3E1.1 (Acceptance of Responsibility) to change or clarify how a defendant's challenge to relevant conduct should be considered in determining whether a defendant has accepted responsibility for purposes of §3E1.1.
 If so, what changes should the Commission make to §3E1.1?

-For example, the proposed amendment would provide that a defendant who makes a non-frivolous challenge to relevant conduct is not precluded from consideration for a reduction under §3E1.1(a).
-What additional guidance, if any, should the Commission provide on what constitutes "a non-frivolous challenge to relevant conduct"?
-Should such challenges include informal challenges to relevant conduct during the sentencing process, whether or not the issues challenged are determinative to the applicable guideline range?
-Should the Commission broaden the proposed provision to include other sentencing considerations, such as departures or variances?
-Should the Commission instead remove from §3E1.1 all references to relevant conduct for which the defendant is accountable under §1B1.3, and reference only the elements of the offense of conviction?
+One of the options included in the proposed amendment, Option 1, would provide that "a defendant may make a non-frivolous challenge to relevant conduct without affecting his ability to obtain a reduction" under §3E1.1(a).
+If the Commission were to adopt Option 1, what additional guidance, if any, should the Commission provide on the meaning of "non-frivolous"?
+The second option included in the proposed amendment, Option 2, would provide that "a defendant may make a challenge to relevant conduct without affecting his ability to obtain a reduction, unless the challenge lacks an arguable basis either in law or in fact."
+If the Commission were to adopt Option 2, should the Commission provide additional guidance on when a challenge "lacks an arguable basis either in law or in fact"?
+For example, should the Commission state explicitly that the fact that a challenge is unsuccessful does not by itself establish that the challenge lacked an arguable basis either in law or in fact?
+If the Commission were to adopt either Option 1 or Option 2, should the challenges covered by the amendment include informal challenges to relevant conduct during the sentencing process, whether or not the issues challenged are determinative to the applicable guideline range?
+Should the Commission broaden the proposed provision to address other sentencing considerations, such as departures or variances?
+Should the Commission, instead of adopting either option in the proposed amendment, remove from §3E1.1 all references to relevant conduct for which the defendant is accountable under §1B1.3, and reference only the elements of the offense of conviction?

-7. Miscellaneous
+5. Miscellaneous